tasmota/docs/peripherals/iBeacon-driver.md

-The ibeacon driver uses a BLE4 module [HM-17](https://www.herman-shop.com/PDF/bluetooth%20hm16%20hm17.pdf) (HM-16 should also work) which is capable of bluetooth central role it is driven by AT cmds.
-The HM-10 works too and maybe other compatible modules.
+The ibeacon driver uses a BLE4 module [HM-17](https://www.herman-shop.com/PDF/bluetooth%20hm16%20hm17.pdf) (HM-16 should also work).
+The HM-10 works too and maybe other compatible modules (capable of bluetooth central role and driven by AT commands).

 The driver is Working with the HM-17 Module with Firmware Version V120 and V110.
 For using the HM-10 in most cases a flash of the firmwareis neccessary.
 Since nearly all available ones are Clones!